 Pinrolling Too Much: Pinrolling too much will create bulk at the roll and an awkwardly large gap between your shoes and hems.
 Approximately two rolls should be enough to create the desired appearance.

 Pinrolling Too Loosely: Your pinrolls should be tight yet comfortable.
-Pinrolling too loose may result in your hems quickly becoming unravelled.
+Pinrolling too loose may result in your hems quickly becoming unraveled.
 Be sure to pinch the fabric close to your ankle before rolling to keep it tight and neat.

 Pinrolling the Wrong Pants: Pinrolling the wrong pants can create an awkward and inappropriate appearance.
 Jeans and chinos are the best pants to pinroll.
 Also, be sure to choose a suitable length and cut, such as a slim-leg fit that finishes just below the ankles.

-Choosing the Wrong Shoes: Pinrolling your pants puts your shoes on display, so choosing the wrong type is a fashion faux pas.
+Choosing the Wrong Shoes: Pinrolling your pants put your shoes on display, so choosing the wrong type is a fashion faux pas.
 For relaxed looks, choose casual shoes like sneakers, and for smart casual styles, pick shoes that bridge the gap between casual and formal, such as loafers.

 It is ok to cuff jeans, especially if they’re too long; however, you want to make sure you’re doing it with the right cut.
 Boot and flare jeans can be harder to cuff without looking odd, so in those cases, it’s best to head to the tailor.
 Straight and slim-cut legs can easily be cuffed at home.
 Cuffing can also give your jeans a new and trendy look.

 What does it mean to wear cuffed jeans?

 Cuffed jeans mean you're an incredibly stylish gent who is all over the latest trends in denim and fashion.
 Alternatively, it could simply mean your jeans are a bit too long.

 How do you pinroll jeans that are too long?